DewGew/Domoticz-Google-Assistant/README.md

   - Click Credentials
   - Click 'Create credentials'
   - Click 'API key'
-  - Copy the API key shown and insert it in `Homegraph_API_Key` in config.py.
+  - Copy the API key shown and insert it in `Homegraph_API_Key` in config.

 - Navigate back to the [Actions on Google Console](https://console.actions.google.com/).
   - On the top menu click Develop, then on the left navigation menu click on Actions.
     Enter the URL for fulfillment, e.g. `https://[YOUR REVERSE PROXY URL]/smarthome`, click Done.
   - On the left navigation menu under Account Linking.
-  - Select No, I only want to allow account creation on my website.
-  - For Linking Type, select OAuth.
-  - For Grant Type, select 'Authorization Code' for Grant Type.
   - Under Client Information, enter the client ID and secret from earlier.
   - Change Authorization URL to `https://[YOUR REVERSE PROXY URL]/oauth` (replace with your actual URL).
   - Change Token URL to `https://[YOUR REVERSE PROXY URL]/token` (replace with your actual URL).